childrens-bti/cavatica_api_wrappers/README.md

 ## Creating tasks from CWL workflows

-Warning: this is very experimental and created tasks should be manually veririfed before using!

-The `create_task_from_wf_cwl.py` script parses a CWL workflow and a tsv file with workflow inputs and creates tasks runing the parsed workflow in a project.
+The `create_task_from_wf_cwl.py` script parses a Cavatica app and a tsv file with workflow inputs and app id and creates tasks runing the parsed workflow in a project.
 The input file is described below.
-When the script is run, it will create draft tasks at the endpoint provided by your profile and will output a file containing the task ids of the created draft tasks.
+When the script is run, it will create draft tasks at the endpoint provided by your profile and will create two output files.
+One containing the task ids of the created draft tasks and another with the options file with added columns: task_id, created_by, and updated output basenames appended with task ids.
 One task will be created for each line in the workflow inputs file.
 However, it won't load the workflow or any data needed to the project.
 This must be done separately.

 ### Generating Tasks

 1. Create the project the workflow will be run in
 1. Add the workflow to the project
 1. Copy any reference and data files into the project
-1. Clone the repo with the input workflow
-1. Checkout the same github version of the workflow that matches the workflow in the project
 1. Add inputs to the input tsv file
 1. Run the script